genrijust/From-Motion-to-Light/README.md

-# ⚡ Motion Meets Light — Custom PIC16F1829 PCB Design
+# ⚡ Motion Meets Light — Custom PIC16F1829 PCB Design  (EasyEDA)

 A concept PCB design that visualizes motion with light.
 Built around a PIC16F1829 microcontroller, a 3-axis accelerometer and an RGB LED. this EasyEDA project explores how movement can be translated into dynamic color output.
 This is a learning-focused design: schematic and PCB layout are complete in the tool, but the physical board has not fabricated.